amirfarjam/Hypercube/auto-leveling.md

   - `G29` run auto bed level.
 [G29](http://reprap.org/wiki/G-code#G29:_Detailed_Z-Probe)
   - `M500` to save these settings if you have EEPROM enabled in your configuration.h.<br>
     If you dont use EEPROM then you will need to auto level each time you restart your printer [M500](http://reprap.org/wiki/G-code#M500:_Store_parameters_in_EEPROM)
+  - `M420 S1` to ensure auto leveling is enabled just before your print starts.
+[See discussion here for more info](https://github.com/MarlinFirmware/Marlin/issues/5996#issuecomment-287380079)

 Try printing a calibration cube!
 (I use a 40mm cube from here http://www.thingiverse.com/thing:56671 )